 First, do not confuse hot cocoa with hot chocolate.
 The former is made from a powder, while the latter is made from milk or cream combined with actual chocolate.
 Hot chocolate is also called drinking chocolate.

-Over the years, I’ve made hot chocolate using all manner of gourmet hot cocoa mixes.
-I even own a hot chocolate-making machine (basically a kettle that heats and froths the milk).
-Cocoa mixes alone never created the hot chocolate nirvana that I craved.
+Over the years, I’ve made hot cocoa using all manner of gourmet hot cocoa mixes.
+I even own a hot cocoa-making machine (basically a kettle that heats and froths the milk).
+Cocoa mixes alone never created the chocolate nirvana that I craved.

 Sugar Pie Hot Chocolate